mehanig001/15-Days-Of-Code-2023/GautamMehani.md

 ## Day 8 : 05 Sep 2023 <br>
 #### First of all Happy Teachers Day...
-Watched next  lectures of STL i.e. L-14, L-15 and L-16  of STL bu LUV YouTube channel which was about intro sort which is widely used algorithm in STL and used comparator function to customise sorting.
+Watched next  lectures of STL i.e. L-14, L-15 and L-16  of STL by LUV YouTube channel which was about intro sort which is widely used algorithm in STL and used comparator function to customise sorting.
 And finding lower_bound and upper_bound in any STL container<br> <br>
 Here is the link in which I practised intro sort, comparator function and lower_bound & upper_bound. <br>
 [IntroSort](https://pastebin.com/LJChnLpa)<br>
 [ComparatorFunction](https://pastebin.com/zB5HnUJJ)<br>